cornwallisna/cw_website/index.md

 Remember....our waterways are only as clean as the litter we catch before it blows into the canals or river.

 AND: It's Free Aerobics, bend, stretch and walk.

-The picture below was taken at 6:30am in 2018.